phil-opp/blog_os/blog/post/2016-01-01-remap-the-kernel.md

 … and it fails with a boot loop.

 ### Debugging
-A QEMU boot load indicates that some CPU exception occured.
+A QEMU boot loop indicates that some CPU exception occured.
 We can see all thrown CPU exception by starting QEMU with `-d int` (as described [here][qemu debugging]):
 [qemu debugging]: {{% relref "2015-09-02-set-up-rust.md#debugging" %}}

 ```bash